mcurto/SSR-GBS-pipeline/README.md

 “ConsensusOut”: Files containing the consensus sequence for each length allele.
 Two files per consensus sequence are produced.
 A fasta file with sequence, and a .freq file with the nucleotide frequency per position.
 The latter is a tab separated file with six columns: First the sequence position; Second to fifth columns the relative frequency of each nucleotide; Sixth column the relative frequency of uncalled bases (“N”).

-Here it is an example:
+Here it is an example

 pos.
 A	C	G	T	N
 1	1.0	0.0	0.0	0.0	0.0
 2	0.0	0.0	1.0	0.0	0.0